-- Once your claim has been submitted to your insurance provider, they will do an investigation.
+Once your claim has been submitted to your insurance provider, they will conduct an investigation.
 An investigation for injury claims generally includes reviewing your medical records and depositions of witnesses.
 It is extremely important to understand that if you and your insurer cannot agree on a settlement amount, you typically will not have an opportunity to file a lawsuit against your insurer.

 Handling Your Own Claim

 If you were injured in an accident and the driver is uninsured, you can file your own claim against your auto insurance company.
 It is extremely important to keep in mind that you will have to prove to the insurance company that the uninsured driver was at fault.
-In order to handle your own claim, you must be confident in your abilities to gather the evidence, draft a notification letter (to the insurance provider) and write a demand letter (to the insurance provider).
+In order to handle your own claim, you must be confident in your abilities to gather the evidence, draft a notification letter (to the insurance provider), and write a demand letter (to the insurance provider).

 Seeking the Help of a Personal Injury Attorney

 If you are unable to follow through with any of the requirements to handle your own claim, you may not be reimbursed or may not receive total reimbursement for your injuries.
-If you need help filing an uninsured motorist claim you should seek the help of a personal injury attorney as soon as possible following the accident.
+If you need help filing an uninsured motorist claim, you should seek the help of a personal injury attorney as soon as possible after the accident.
 If you have suffered serious or permanent injuries, most personal injury attorneys will not charge you any initial fees for an office visit.
 If you do indeed have a right to make a claim, they will often work on a contingency fee.